 are basically paying for the privilege to go along on the trail and interact with YOU, the participant.
 To choose trails with a Trail Sponsor see the bottom of the trail

-description page on this website or see "2016 MUD Fund Supporter Program" in the newspaper.
+description page on this website or see "2018 MUD Fund Supporter Program" in the magazine.
 The Red Rock 4-Wheelers are thankful for the show of support to

 the Clubs MUD Fund, which goes a long way towards our trail defense for the benefit of all of us in the four wheeling community.